June Furlong

-June Furlong (3 June 1930 – 20 November 2020) was a model at the Liverpool College of Art and Design, Slade School of Fine Art and the Royal College of Art for 50 years.
-She also organised art exhibitions.
+June Furlong (3 June 1930 – 20 November 2020) was a life model at the Liverpool College of Art for 48 years.
+She also modelled at the Slade School of Fine Art and the Royal College of Art and organised art exhibitions.

 Personal life

 Furlong was born in Liverpool on 3 June 1930.
-She was with her parents at their home in Faulkner Street during the Second World War when an incendiary bomb landed on in the house, with the fire fortunately extinguished by the parents.
+She was with her parents at their home in Falkner Street during the Second World War when an incendiary bomb landed on in the house, with the fire fortunately extinguished by the parents.

 Furlong died on 20 November 2020, at the age of 90.

 Modelling career

 Furlong started modelling in 1947 when she was 17 and continued until she was 65.
 Most of her career was at the Liverpool School of Art, but in the 1950s she was in London for 5 years, modelling at the Slade School of Fine Art, Goldsmiths College and the Royal College of Art.
 As a consequence she is the subject of artwork by artists such as Lucian Freud, Frank Auerbach, Stanley Reed, Mike Hatjoullis, Josh Kirby, George W. Jardine, John Lennon, and indeed almost all those who were art students in Liverpool between the 1960s and early 1990s.